 Today, Durham is a global economic player driven by knowledge-based enterprises—including everything from software and information technology to film and TV production.
 It is also home to one of the oldest and largest science parks in the U.S., the Research Triangle Park (RTP), which houses more than 150 companies—from Fortune 100 multinational operations to university spinouts and start-ups.
-In fact, Inc. Magazine ranked Durham as #7 of the hottest start-up hubs outside of Silicon Valley, and Forbes Magazine ranked Durham as #2 among the best places for business and careers.
+In fact, Inc. Magazine ranked Durham as one of the 7 of the hottest start-up hubs outside of Silicon Valley, and Forbes Magazine ranked the area as #2 among the best places for business and careers.

-Thanks to having so many enterprises just a stone’s throw from campus, we’re able to invite influential local speakers, connect businesses with student clubs, and tap our nearly 2,000 local Fuqua alumni as mentors for students.
+Thanks to having so many enterprises just a stone’s throw from campus, we’re able to invite influential local speakers, connect businesses with student clubs, and tap our approximate 2,500 local Fuqua alumni as mentors for students.

 A sample of employers in the Research Triangle Park includes: